dotnet/docs-maui/docs/user-interface/controls/map.md

 map.MapElements.Add(polygon);
 ```

 The `StrokeColor` and `StrokeWidth` properties are specified to set the polygon's outline.
 In this example, the `FillColor` property value matches the `StrokeColor` property value but has an alpha value specified to make it transparent, allowing the underlying map to be visible through the shape.
 The `GeoPath` property contains a list of `Location` objects defining the geographic coordinates of the polygon points.
-A `Polygon` object is rendered on the map once it has been added to the `MapElements` collection of the `Map`.
+A `Polygon` object is rendered on the map once it has been added to the `MapElements` collection of the <xref:Microsoft.Maui.Controls.Maps.Map>.

 > [!NOTE]
 > A `Polygon` is a fully enclosed shape.
 The first and last points will automatically be connected if they do not match.